Image showing Embryo's Paid Social client logos

 On this page, you’ll get to learn more about the wider social media strategy and get a bit more info about each platform.
 We’ll also touch on the infamous sales funnel, and how different types of ads and content on social marketing platforms can affect users’ purchase journeys.

+It’s time to work with an award-winning paid social media agency.
 Through targeted, nimble campaigns our paid social team can get you the results your brand deserves.

-Social media services by digital marketing agencies such as Embryo can be split, broadly, into two categories: organic and paid.
+Social media services by digital marketing agencies such as Embryo can be split into two categories: organic and paid.
 Both are extremely effective and we recommend a dual approach in your digital marketing strategy.
 Organic content can help build your brand on social channels and paid can help cut through the noise and get your products or services directly in front of your ideal customers.

 But, you can’t have one without the other, users aren’t going to trust a paid advertisement if they go to your Facebook page or Instagram and there is no on-brand, organic social media presence.
 Similarly, if you have a great profile but aren’t targeting a broader audience with ads, your revenue and lead count are only going to go so high.